This is likely to blow your mind – but colour doesn’t really exist.

 But the most striking trick that the brain performs, is with something that feels like a fundamental part of the physical world.
 That trick is convincing us that we live in a world of color.

 I know it’s hard to believe but all of the colour of the world we perceive is actually painted on by our brain.
-So even though colour is a construction of the brain it becomes part of your reality.
+So, even though colour is a construction of the brain, it becomes part of our reality.

 Our brain presents to us a very particular perception of the “real” world, and this perception is different to that experienced by other animals of this planet.

 “Each creature perceives only what it has evolved to perceive,” says neuroscientist Professor David Eagleman.
 “So for a dog he’s tuned into a whole world of scent molecules that I’m not.
 His experience of smell is as rich as my experience of vision.
 In the blind and deaf world of the tick, the important signals are temperature and the smell of body odour.For bats, it’s the echo location of air compression waves.

 But no one is having an experience of objective reality of the world that really truly exists.”

 Our brain sculpts our reality using the narrow trickle of data that it can gather through the senses, and from that trickle it tells a story about our world.
 It’s possible that every brain tells a different narrative and with 7 billion human brains wandering the planet and trillions of animal brains, no one is tapped into the full picture.

 Each brain carries it’s own version of what’s outside us.
 But whatever the picture, all realities are equally valid.